Nikki Mcgee - Founder & Executive Director

 I’m lucky to work at the United Way of Salt Lake, a nonprofit dedicated to changing the odds so every child has a chance to succeed in school and life.
 Previously, I worked with the Waterford Research Institute’s UPSTART program, a nonprofit that focuses on kindergarten readiness for Utah children.
 I love people, connection, climbing, being outside, learning and teaching.
 I especially love the connection forged between people when they’re doing things they love in awe inspiring environments!
 I studied anthropology and the Spanish language at Utah State University.
 I lived in Logroño, Spain where I fell even more head over heels for the Spanish language, and experiencing other cultures.
 I’ve been climbing and canyoneering for 14 years, and I’ve worked as a coach and belay instructor in Utah climbing gyms for 5 years.
 I spent a summer as a zipline and mountain bike tour guide in the Smoky Mountains of East Tennessee.
 I adore being involved in the outdoor community and sharing my love of outdoor activities with others.

-christina haddix - executive assistant
+christina haddix - Volunteer